MatiasTong/ELC-Hackathon-Team_Project/README.md

 * Node.js

 # What's next for EzCheck
 Our goal is also to make the app user friendly so users can learn about prevention and what to expect during a mammogram.
-In the future, we will personalize our app more by using the user’s location to find childcare, free mammography events and book appointments.
-We started off with mammograms for now to start but can be branched out to other medical procedures.
+In the future, we would like to personalize our app even more by using the user's location to find nearby childcare and free mammography events and book appointments.
+We started off with mammograms for now to start but can be expanded to other breast cancer screening procedures.
 We love to create and build especially if its for a good cause and make an impact!
 Thank you for the opportunity.
 Sincerely, The Code Sharkz :)